skulpt/skulpt/HACKING.md

 The `Sk` object contains all of the core Skulpt objects and functions.
-Its pretty easy to get from Sk.blah to its source.
+It's pretty easy to get from Sk.blah to its source.
 Usually you will see something like `Sk.builtin.foo` which indicates that you will likely find a corresponding file for foo in the src directory.
 Similarly `Sk.misceval.callsim` tells you that you should look